danchoi/virb/README.md

 Please report issues [on the GitHub issue tracker](https://github.com/danchoi/virb/issues).

+## Tip

+You may want try adding another Vim plugin called [ri.vim](http://danielchoi.com/software/ri_vim.html), which lets you perform Ruby documentation lookups from the Vim workspace.
+Virb and ri.vim are compatible, and written by the same author.

 ## Author

 Virb was written by [Daniel Choi](http://danielchoi.com/software), an independent software developer based in Cambridge, Massachusetts.